-1.7 Informal consultations with other landowners, public utility providers and local authorities have been undertaken on behalf of the Trust.
-Formal public and technical consultation will be undertaken by the City Council later in the process.
+1.7 Informal consultations with other landowners, public utility providers and local authorities have been undertaken on behalf of the Trust prior to intially drafting the SPD.
+Public consultation was carried out between the 17th August 2009 and 30th September 2009.
+The document has been amended where appropriate, to reflect the comments recieved to the public consultation.